As executor you are responsible for arranging and ultimately making payment for the funeral.

 [Read more…]

-Sometimes it is sensible for an executor to decline to take on the role even though they have been named in the will.
+Occasionally it is sensible for an executor to decline to take on the role even though they have been named in the will.

 [Read more…]

-No one is allowed to deal with the deceased person’s assets before probate has been granted, and then it is only the executor.
+Nobody is allowed to deal with the deceased person’s assets before probate has been granted, and then it is only the executor.

 [Read more…]